 \textbf{LOOP for Offline RL:} In offline reinforcement learning, the policy is learned from a static dataset without further data collection.
 We can use LOOP on top of an existing off-policy algorithm as a plug-in component to improve its test time performance by using the model-based rollouts as suggested by Theorem~\ref{thm:h_step_thm}.
 Note that this is different from the online setting in the previous section in which LOOP also influences exploration.
 In offline-LOOP, to account for the uncertainty in the model and the Q-function, ARC optimizes for the following uncertainty-pessimistic objective similar to~\cite{yu2020mopo,kidambi2020morel}:

-where $[K]$ are the model ensembles, $\beta$ is the pessimism parameter and $L_{H,\hat{V}}$ is the H-horizon lookahead objective defined in Eqn.~\ref{eq:H-step_objective} .
+where $[K]$ are the model ensembles, $\beta_{pess}$ is the pessimism parameter and $R_{H,\hat{V}}$ is the H-horizon lookahead objective defined in Eqn.~\ref{eq:H-step_objective}.

-\textbf{Safe Reinforcement Learning:} Another benefit of this framework comprised of a semiparameteric policy is that we can easily incorporate (possibly non-stationary) constraints with the model-based rollout, while being an order of magnitude more sample efficient than existing safe model-free RL algorithms.
-To account for safety in the planning horizon, ARC optimizes for the following cost-pessimistic objective:

-where $[K]$ are the model ensembles, $c$ is the constraint cost function and $L_{H,\hat{V}}$ is the H-horizon lookahead objective defined in Eqn.~\ref{eq:H-step_objective} and $d_0$ is the constraint threshold.
+\textbf{Safe Reinforcement Learning:} Another benefit of LOOP with its semi-parameteric policy is that we can easily incorporate (possibly non-stationary) constraints with the model-based rollout, while being an order of magnitude more sample efficient than existing safe model-free RL algorithms.
+To account for safety in the planning horizon, ARC optimizes for the following cost-pessimistic objective: where $[K]$ are the model ensembles, $c$ is the constraint cost function and $R_{H,\hat{V}}$ is the H-horizon lookahead objective defined in Eqn.~\ref{eq:H-step_objective} and $d_0$ is the constraint threshold.
 For each action rollout, the worst-case cost is considered w.r.t model uncertainty to be more conservative.
-The pseudocode for modified ARC to solve the above constrained optimization is given in Appendix~\ref{ap:algorithm_details}.
+The pseudocode for modified ARC to solve the above constrained optimization is given in Appendix~\ref{ap:safeARC_algo}.